zxjon22/angularjs-webpack/README.md

 ## Overview

-Although `AngularJS` is deprecated now and no longer supported by Google, I wanted to extend the life of some old applications.
+Although `AngularJS` is now deprecated, I wanted to extend the life of some old applications.

 These apps don't warrant the engineering effort to port them to another framework since they're likely to be replaced by other things in the next 18 months.